orlandogvargas/simple-site-template/README.md

-# manifest-template
+# simple-site--template
+Simple Site
-Simple Site Free HTML5 Template Sass &amp; Bootstrap 5.
+Free HTML5 Template
+Sass & Bootstrap 5

+This template is free to use, ideal for professionals in design, architecture, photography and much more!

+SASS compiler has been used and its sections have been distributed in different files to work better focused.
+Bootstrap 5 is also included.